Ethicalgrey/Notes/README.md

 # Notes
-An Archive of my notes to hopefully help others.
+An archive of my notes to hopefully help others.